Frequently Asked Questions

 Can donor advisory funds be used to donate?

-Donor advisory funds can be used via the account’s gifting tools.
+Donor advisory funds can be used via the account’s gifting tools and made to 7C Cares, Inc.

 What percentage of funds will be used for grants vs. administration and other costs?